gisquick/gisquick-doc/docs/project-publishing.rst

    Publish directory provided by Docker containers.

-Projects in the *publish* directory are split into subdirectories corresponding registered users, see :doc:`./installation/user-management` section.
+Projects in the *publish* directory are split into sub-directories corresponding registered users, see :doc:`./installation/user-management` section.
 In the case of virtual server it's possible to use predefined :ref:`vagrant user